MScaramuzzi/Soil-Consumption-Ontology/index.md

 Subsequently we deal with the alignment of our ontology with general ontologies (DBpedia) (***Section 7***).

-After that, we present a way to test the ontology through the use of the SPARQL endpoint we have published and also by making some test inside the Protégé enviroment
+After that, we present a way to test the ontology through the use of the SPARQL endpoint we have published and also by pursuing the testing endeavour inside the Protégé enviroment
 (***Section 8***).

 The last section in the report deals with the conclusions related to this work and to draw upon for future steps that could be taken to expand and improve our work (***Section 9***).